svinson1121/Open5GS-MME/README.md

 - Open5GS Open Source files are made available under the terms of the GNU Affero General Public License ([GNU AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.html)).
 - [Commercial licenses](https://open5gs.org/open5gs/support/) are also available from [NeoPlane](https://neoplane.io/)
 #####################################################
+* I recommend only running the MME from this code. use the SGW C/U and PGW C/U  from Open5GS main or eUPF
 * Change SGW DNS selection to use the correct 3gpp format of tac-lb(NN).tac-hb(NN).tac.epc.mnc(NN(N)).mcc(NNN).3gppnetwork.org @svinson1121

 Example DNS zones: